 The western border is the centre ridge tops of the Burran mountains.
 This high mountain range is the western border of the Kingdoms of Shukra, Berant, and most of Dareed; with the lower quarter of Dareed being a peninsula.
 The almost straight ocean shore forms the eastern border of these countries.
 Most of the shore line is high sheer cliffs with many nice bays and beaches.
 Berant’s southern border is the Darunch Mountains with Dareed south of them.
 The northern border is the Sharten Mountains with Shukra north of Berant.
 In land area Dareed is almost the size of Berant and Shukra is about the same size as Berant.

 Berant is like an out of shape hour glass, because it pinches in on the western side.
-The narrowest point is at the Amir Mountains where the country is only one hundred and sixty kilometres wide and twenty kilometres of that are the mountainous tropical jungle of the Burran Mountains.
-The Amir Mountains run from there to the coast and make an effective barrier that almost splits the country in half.
+The narrowest point is at the Amir Mountains where the country is only one hundred and sixty kilometres wide, and twenty kilometres of that are the mountainous tropical jungle of the Burran Mountains.
+The Amir Mountains run from there to the coast to make an effective barrier that almost splits the country in half.

 Northern Berant consists of the Sharten Plain running from the Sharten Mountains to the Berant River.
 This area is a rough rectangle of three hundred and twenty kilometres across (east - west) and four hundred and eighty kilometres deep (north - south).
 The Amiri Plain runs four hundred kilometres south from the river to the Amir Mountains.
 Southern Berant consists of the Kotar Plain running six hundred and forty kilometres from the Amir Mountains to the Darunch Mountains with the Kotar river splitting this almost in half to create the Northern Kotar Plain and the Southern Kotar Plain.
 This plain widens out from one hundred and sixty kilometres at the Amir Mountains to three hundred kilometres at the Darunch Mountains.
 Dareed is seven hundred and twenty kilometres long from the Darunch Mountains to the peninsula tip.
 It’s from two hundred and eighty to three hundred kilometres wide until the peninsula, which is one hundred and twenty kilometres wide for most of its one hundred kilometres length.
 Shukra is much more of a rectangle of three hundred kilometres across (east - west) and nine hundred and sixty kilometres deep (north - south) with the Shuk Mountains as its Northern border.
-The assimilation of Dareed after the Battle at Marley’s Landing was a very significant increase in the size of Berant’s land area and population.
+The assimilation of Dareed into Berant after the Battle at Marley’s Landing was a very significant increase in the size of Berant’s land area and population.

 There are many known passes across the Sharten, Amir, Darunch, and Shuk Mountains, and these are all marked on good maps.
 There are no known passes across the Burran Mountains, or if they’re known they’re well kept secrets of the family or clan or tribe.
 Rumours of hidden passes have been around for over a thousand years, but none have been found by the authorities, or reported to them.